MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/persistence-in-unity.md

 The persistence feature in Unity creates holographic experiences where holograms stay in specific real-world positions across application instances.
 Users can pin individual holograms wherever they want, and find them in the same spot over many app sessions.

 When possible, use [World Locking Tools](/mixed-reality/world-locking-tools) instead of `WorldAnchorStore` for persistent world locking.
-For Unity 2019/2020 using OpenXR or the Windows XR Plugin, use `ARAnchorManager`.
+For Unity 2019/2020 with OpenXR or the Windows XR Plugin, use `ARAnchorManager`.
 For more information, see [Choose your world locking approach](spatial-anchors-in-unity.md#choosing-your-world-locking-approach).

 ## Persist holograms across sessions